markcerqueira/markcerqueira.github.com/_posts/2017/2017-02-04-credit-ai-world.md

 	<p class="caption-text" style="line-height: 1.5em; margin-bottom: 24px;"><strong></strong></p>
 </div>

 iOS says the photo is auto created from your content which seems most accurate; notifications on Web credit the user for an automatic creation which doesn't make much sense; and Android and Web take the easy way out and completely dodge the question!
-These variations are likely by design; I'd be interested to dig into the learnings the Google Photo team gleamed from these "who gets credit" copy differences.
+These variations are likely by design; I'd be interested to dig into the learnings the Google Photos team gleamed from these "who gets credit" copy differences.